ac4059/Github-CV/README.md

 “You have a speed limit, no more than 60 miles per hour.
 What if you had a car and a computer said that this car is not going to go faster than 60 miles per hour.
 It’s a different way of controlling behavior.
 Often by controlling our choices, code in our life exerts a more profound and regulatory effect.” – Tim Wu

 Ever since I began to explore the impact of technology on social and public policy, I became drawn to coding.
 My previous legal studies enabled me to appreciate the omnipresence of code in all facets of life.
 Consequently, I enrolled at Makers Academy in London to foster my understanding of software development.
-As a result, I thoroughly enjoy the wide range of tasks associated with software development and technology.
+Now, I thoroughly enjoy the wide range of tasks associated with software development and technology.

  # Background